hisubram/mobilefoundation/export_import_apps_adapters.md

 From the {{site.data.keyword.mfp_oc_short_notm}}, under certain conditions, you can export an application or one of its versions, and later import it to a different server.
 You can also export and reimport adapters.
 Use this capability for reuse or back-up purposes or to migrate across {{site.data.keyword.mfserver_short_notm}} instances.

 If you are granted the **mfpadmin** administrator role and the **mfpdeployer** deployer role, you can export one version or all versions of an application.
 The application or version is exported as a `.zip` compressed file, which saves the *application ID*, *descriptors*, *authenticity data*, and *web resources*.
-You can later import the archive to redeploy the application or version to another runtime on the same or on a different server.
+You can later import the archive to redeploy the application or version to the same or a different server.

 Carefully consider your use case:
 * The export file includes the application authenticity data.
 That data is specific to the build of a mobile app.
 The mobile app includes the URL of the server.
 Therefore, if you want to use another server, you must rebuild the app.
 Transferring only the exported app files would not work.